 To own property through corporate ownership, the property will need to be purchased by a limited company (or transferred into one) where the investor(s) are directors and shareholders of the company.

 Currently, limited companies can offset all mortgage interest relief and the profits generated are subject to corporation tax, rather than income tax.
-This has the benefit of corporation tax currently being just 19%, and this is set to reduce to 17 % for the tax year starting 1 April 2020.
+This has the benefit of corporation tax currently being just 19%.
 Furthermore, Capital Gains Tax is not payable for assets sold by a limited company.

 This is a good option if you do not intend to take a salary out of your investments and intend to reinvest the profits in the company.
 If you do need to take a salary or dividend out, further consideration needs to be given to this.